Wouldn’t it be great to boost the chances that a business you end up purchasing will be a lucrative cash cow instead of a money pit?

 Questions to Give You Basic Financial Information

 You’re going to want hard financial data, right?
-So, ask these questions to get them:
+So here are some questions to ask to get them:

 4. What’s the Annual Gross Revenue?

-This will tell you how much money you’ll be able to pull in.
+This will tell you how much money you’ll be able to pull in with the existing business.
 But probably even more important is the next question…

 5. How Much Profit Have You Made Over the Years?